LizardByte/actions/actions/monitor_space/README.md

 # monitor_space

-A reusable action to monitor and track the minimum free disk space during workflow execution.
-This action can run in the background to continuously monitor disk space usage and report the minimum free space encountered.
+A reusable action to monitor disk space usage during workflow execution.

+This action can track disk space consumption by starting a background monitoring process at the beginning of your workflow and stopping it later to generate a comprehensive report of space usage.

-## Basic Usage
+## 🚀 Basic Usage

 See [action.yml](action.yml)